sumad200/DPDzero_Task/README.md

 ## Usage

-If everything was set up properly visiting <http://localhost:6900/> on your web browser or making a `GET` request to <http://localhost:6900/> should return the following json as response
+If the setup was successful, visiting <http://localhost:6900/> on your web browser or making a `GET` request to <http://localhost:6900/> should return the following JSON response:

 ```json
 {